 Some of our best hikes are shorter, lower-elevation mountains that offer stunning views without taking the entire day to complete.
-Try Baxter Mountain, Cobble Hill, or Balanced Rocks — all three are great family hikes or perfect for a quick jaunt with friends.
+Try Baxter Mountain or Balanced Rocks — both are great family hikes or perfect for a quick jaunt with friends.

 Backpack the Adirondacks

 The Adirondacks are a prime backpacking destination with over six-million-acres that offer a variety of backcountry camping and lean-to locations.
 After a few nights of sleeping under the stars, we love to head into town for a cold beer and a hot shower!

 Map out the perfect hike

 The Lake Placid Region is home to great Adirondack hikes for every family member and ability level – and no matter what kind of outing people seek, skilled area Adirondack Guides can help anyone find the right fit to plan that perfect day!